 The Home Stretch

 I crossed the bridge on Rte 65 from Shepherdstown into Maryland then descended the steep hill back to the canal.
 This time I rode the brakes careful not to outride them.
 I safely descended the hill and turned on the access road that parallels the canal for three miles.
-I came to the Antietam Creek aqueduct, one of the best preserved water crossings on the canal.
-This was the point that Andrew and I reached two years ago before breaking my rear wheel.
-I could rest in the knowledge that at this point I had ridden from Pittsburgh to D.C., at least in parts.
+I came to the Antietam Creek aqueduct, one of the best-preserved water crossings on the canal.
+This was the point that Andrew and I reached two years ago before breaking my rear wheel (we call it taco).
+Having reached this point I had ridden from Pittsburgh to D.C., at least in parts.

 A band of heavy thunderstorms had moved through late yesterday and the canal was showing it.
-Much of the canal has returned to its natural forested state, albeit in the canal depression.
+Much of the canal has returned to its natural forested state, albeit with a canal depression.
 Where the canal contains water is a little more out in the open than the forested sections.
-Heavier than normal spring rains followed by a somewhat rainy summer had left the canal tow path in wet shape.
+Heavier than normal spring rains followed by a somewhat rainy summer had left the canal towpath in wet shape.

 Because of miles of forest cover, the canal has not had a chance to dry out.
 The first section to Harpers Ferry wasn’t too bad.
 As I approached Harpers Ferry I expected that I would see more people as this section is very popular with tourists.
 I did.

-I stopped briefly at Harpers Ferry and climbed up the railroad bridge that crosses the Potomac to town.
+I stopped briefly at Harpers Ferry and climbed up the railroad bridge that crosses the Potomac River into town.
 Here two tracks exit the railroad tunnel and one has a great view of the river and the Shenandoah River entering the Potomac at this location.
 I went back to my bike and headed south again.
-I was still having problems sitting in the saddle but I knew it would be my last day.
+I was still having problems sitting in the saddle (saddle sores) but I knew it would be my last day.

 It was getting muddier as I approached Point of Rocks.
 This location is always neat to view.
 Here the river and a sheer rock cliff are almost side by side.
 The railroad was in a legal battle with the canal for this piece of land.
 The canal won and built next to the river and the railroad tunneled through it.
 After the canal shut down the railroad acquired the right of way, filled in the canal and put a railroad track around the mountain.
 Here you really do have one track around the mountain and one through it.